jihwannnn/Django_SOS/README.md

-# Django project: SOS, OS quiz website
+# Django project: SOS, OS quiz website. you can try this on your local with 'python manage.py runserver'

 ### ***Front***